JaycHub/AzureIoTHub/README.md

-# Azure IoT HUb Addons for webthings.io gateway
+# Azure IoT hub Addons for webthings.io gateway
+please install the webthings gateway from here: https://github.com/WebThingsIO/gateway

 to install and use:
 1. clone it $ git clone https://github.com/JaycHub/fot-azureiothub.git